DryLabRebel/twinSimulator/README.md

 for both monozygotic and dizygotic twins according to the specified values, equal to the number of samples specified (designated either by the input provided, or by the assigned defaults).

-The script will generate a dataframe containing monozygotic and dizygotic twins with the number of twin pairs equal to
+The script will generate a dataframe containing monozygotic and dizygotic twins each with the number of twin pairs equal to N

+It will randomly assign a six digit unique ID to each pair of twins (each family).

 The script will also randomly assign a gender to each twin, or twin pair.